-Swaziland is a landlocked kingdom at the epicenter of the global HIV/AIDS pandemic, struggling to mitigate the world's highest prevalence rates of HIV and TB.
+Country Context: Swaziland is a landlocked kingdom at the epicenter of the global HIV/AIDS pandemic, struggling to mitigate the world's highest prevalence rates of HIV and TB.
 Economically, Swaziland is closely tied to South Africa, from which it receives 90 percent of its imports and a large proportion of its public sector financing through the Southern African Customs Union (SACU).
-Compounding the health and social strains of the Kingdom was a precipitous fall in revenue resulting from a two-thirds cut of SACU customs receipts in 2009.
-Despite a low debt-to-GDP ratio and a history of servicing external debts, Swaziland has not been able to raise the revenue needed fund its national budget, which prioritizes the health and education sectors.
-In 2012, public revenue is projected to rebound for one year before dropping to crisis levels again in 2013.
-Declining GDP growth and difficulty in attracting foreign direct investment are compounding the fiscal situation.
-Since Swaziland is classified as a lower middle income country, there are few development donors operating in the country.
-Poverty has declined slightly in recent years.
-However, the country's highly skewed income distribution means that more than 60 percent of Swazis live below the poverty line; 30 percent are classified as living in extreme poverty.
+Compounding the economic situation and exacerbating the strains on the health and social systems was a precipitous fall in revenue resulting from two-thirds cut of SACU customs receipts in 2009.

-More than half of the population is under 20 and by conservative estimates more than a third of all children fit the definition of orphaned or vulnerable (OVC); a 2010 Multiple Indicator Cluster Survey (MICS) put the overall OVC rate at 45.1 percent.
+More than half of the population is under 20 and nearly half of the youth are at extremely high risk of HIV.
+The 2010 Multiple Indicator Cluster Survey (MICS) reported that 45.1% of children and youth fit the definition of orphaned or vulnerable.
 Traditional family structures have all but collapsed, with only 22 percent of children raised in two-parent households.
-Gender-based inequalities, violence, poverty and income disparities persist in the country and create significant barriers to effective HIV prevention interventions.
+Gender-based inequalities, violence, poverty and income disparities persist in the country and create significant barriers to effective HIV prevention interventions and the up-take of care and treatment services.
 Economic growth and development have been deeply impacted by the health crisis, which literally threatens the future of the kingdom.
-Illness and death associated with HIV/AIDS are enormous drains on the national economy, national health system, and other social support networks needed to combat the epidemic.
 The 2010 MICS reported high rates of malnutrition, with 40.9 percent of children experiencing moderate to severe stunting.
+Furthermore, anecdotal reports show that food insecurity is one of the main reasons that eligible individuals will not initiate treatment; they fear not having food to take with ARVs.